 We accept photos that are taken by Maine-based wedding photographers only.
 We print twice a year and have two submission deadlines, though we will accept submissions all year long.
-Our next deadline is for the July 2020
+Our next deadline for featured weddings and styled shoots is for the July 2021

 issue.
 Please submit your images to us no later than March 15, 2020.

 We are also looking for photos from the 2020 wedding season, particularly ones highlighting how Maine's talented wedding professionals created COVID-19 safe experiences for their guests.
 Please submit these images by October 25, 2020.

 All submissions MUST be organized into ONE folder per wedding or category.

 Please name your folders in this way: “Your Name-Location of wedding or category,” (for example, “MyStudioPhotography-Portland” or “MyStudioPhotography-Florals.”)

 All submissions MUST be accompanied by a completed submission form which can be downloaded HERE

 .
 If submitting more than one wedding or shoot, create separate folders and include separate completed submission forms in each.
 Submissions sent without a submission form included will not be considered.

 Low or high resolution images are fine to submit, but if chosen for publication, we will need your highest resolution images.